bneelesh74-cmyk/ai-alert-triage-system/README.md

 # Success Metrics

-The effectiveness of the solution can be measured using the following metrics:
+The effectiveness of this solution can be measured using the following metrics:

 • **Average Time to Triage an Alert**
 • **Alert Resolution Time**